MikeRow/BananoPHP/README.md

 - **NanoRPCExt**

-  Class for interfacing to Nano node RPC, with additional functions
+  Class for interfacing to Nano node RPC with additional functions

 - **NanoTools**

-  Class for performing Nano node-independent functions related to Nano environment
+  Class for performing node-independent Nano functions

 - **ncm**